Two-Year Accelerated J.D. - SCALE

 Can SCALE students participate in an honors program while a student at Southwestern?

-Yes, SCALE students may participate in all of the honors programs, including Moot Court, Negotiation, Trial Advocacy, Law Review, Journal of International Media & Entertainment Law, and Law Journal.
+Yes, SCALE students in good standing may participate in all of the honors programs, including the Negotiations Honors Program, Moot Court, Trial Advocacy, Law Review, and Law Journal.